gavinhoward/bc/manuals/dc/EH.1.md

 **\^**

 :   The top two values are popped off the stack, the second is raised to the
     power of the first, and the result is pushed onto the stack.
+The *scale* of the result is equal to **scale**.

     The first value popped off of the stack must be an integer, and if that value is negative, the second value popped off of the stack must be